umgbhalla/dotfiles/README.md

 Then reboot to verify changes.

 #### Disabling the grub menu
-If, like me, you only plan on using one boot entry, you can remove it with `sudo vim /etc/default/grub`:
+If, like me, you don't plan on dual-booting or adding boot entries, you can disable the grub selection menu with `sudo vim /etc/default/grub`:
 ```
 GRUB_TIMEOUT=0
 ```